Retirement in the Age of Cyber Scams: How to Protect Your Next Chapter

 Among others, the FBI lists these common scams that generally target older people.

-- Medicare and Healthcare Scams: Con artists pose as Medicare representatives to steal your personal information or bill you for non-existent services, resulting in $80.5 million in confirmed losses in 2024, according to the National Council on Aging (NCOA).
+- Medicare and health care scams: Con artists pose as Medicare representatives to steal your personal information or bill you for nonexistent services, resulting in $80.5 million in confirmed losses in 2024, according to the National Council on Aging (NCOA).

-- Imposter Scams: Fraudsters pose as government officials, bank representatives, or even grandchildren claiming to be in financial need, demanding immediate payments.
+- Imposter scams: Fraudsters pose as government officials, bank representatives or even grandchildren claiming to be in financial need, demanding immediate payments.
 In 2024, these scams led to $789 million in losses.

-- Sweepstakes, charity, or lottery scam: Scammers claim you’ve won a lottery or sweepstakes, which you can collect for a “fee.”
+- Sweepstakes, charity or lottery scam: Scammers claim you’ve won a lottery or sweepstakes, which you can collect for a “fee.”
 Or they claim to work for legitimate charitable organizations to gain your trust while asking for money, usually in the form of a credit card or bank card number.

-- Tech Support Scams: Criminals impersonate tech companies, claiming your device has a virus and tricking you into granting remote access or paying for fake services, according to the FBI.
+- Tech support scams: Criminals impersonate tech companies, claiming your device has a virus and tricking you into granting remote access or paying for fake services, according to the FBI.

-- Romance Scams: Scammers build trust through fake online relationships, later requesting money or sharing fraudulent investment tips.
-A retired New York attorney lost $468,000 in just 75 days to such a scam, according to a CBS report..
+- Romance scams: Scammers build trust through fake online relationships, later requesting money or sharing fraudulent investment tips.
+A retired New York attorney lost $468,000 in just 75 days to such a scam, according to a CBS report.

 - Government impersonation scam: Criminals pose as government employees and threaten to arrest or prosecute you unless you agree to make a payment owed or settle a debt.

-- Bank scams: Darius Kingsley, Managing Director, Head of Consumer Banking Practices at Chase Bank, has seen a notable increase in bank impersonation scams toward older consumers lately.
-These scams involve fraudsters pretending to be bank representatives to trick individuals into providing personal information or money
+- Bank scams: Darius Kingsley, managing director, head of consumer banking practices at Chase Bank, has seen a notable increase in bank impersonation scams toward older consumers lately.
+These scams involve fraudsters pretending to be bank representatives to trick individuals into providing personal information or money.

 The rise of cyber and AI-driven scams

-Stern understands how devastating scams can be for older people, not just financially but emotionally. ”One of the biggest concerns right now is voice cloning.
+”One of the biggest concerns right now is voice cloning.
 Just because someone sounds like your grandchild doesn’t mean it’s really them.
-I always tell people: if you get a call asking for money, hang up and call the person back on a number you already know.
+I always tell people: If you get a call asking for money, hang up and call the person back on a number you already know.
 That simple act of verification can be the difference between safety and financial ruin."

-He has witnessed this firsthand.
+He has witnessed this first-hand.
 “I received a Facebook message from a relative, but I immediately knew it wasn’t them.
 The way the scammer wrote the message wasn’t right, and my relative and I never talk on Facebook.
-Now imagine if the scammer had called and used AI to sound exactly like my relative.
-I probably would’ve answered differently.”

 Action steps to protect yourself

 - First, verify: Never act impulsively under pressure.
 If contacted unexpectedly, hang up and call back using a verified number from the organization’s official website.
-This includes calls from so-called police or fire department associations, banks, and other institutions.
+This includes calls from so-called police or fire department associations, banks and other institutions.

 - Create a family password: The FBI advises families to establish a secret phrase that only trusted family members know to verify requests for help, especially in grandparent scams.
 If you get a call, ask for that password.
 If they can’t respond correctly, hang up.

 - Limit personal information: Be careful about sharing details online or with unsolicited callers.
-This includes banking information, your Social Security number, and other sensitive information.
+This includes banking information, your Social Security number and other sensitive information.
 Check your privacy settings on social media to minimize the risk of your contact information being shared without your consent.

 - Report scams immediately: Contact the FTC at reportfraud.ftc.gov, the FBI’s Internet Crime Complaint Center at ic3.gov, or call the AARP Fraud Watch Network Helpline at 877-908-3360.
-Reporting helps protect others and may help in recovering your loss.
+Reporting helps protect others and might help in recovering your loss.

-A “secure” path forward
+A 'secure' path forward

-Wouldn’t it be great to approach retirement with joy, not fear?
-By staying vigilant, operating technology with caution, and leaning on family and friends, you can protect your savings and maintain your peace of mind.
-Stern’s story is a reminder that anyone can be targeted, but it’s also a call to action: empower yourself with knowledge, ask for verification, connect with others and reclaim your retirement.
+Stern’s story is a reminder that anyone can be targeted, but it’s also a call to action: Empower yourself with knowledge, ask for verification, connect with others and reclaim your retirement.

 Related Content